university-of-york/uoy-design-patterns/src/pages/02-css-components/38-listings.md

 <script>
 component("listings", { "atoms": [
   { "listings-item": {
     title: "Art on campus - About the University",
     description: "From the Norman Rea Gallery to the various sculptures, the campus at York provides a wide variety of art, in all its forms.",
+    link: "#",
+    url: "  york.ac.uk/about/campus/art/"
+  } },
+  { "listings-item": {
+    title: "Art on campus - About the University",
+    description: "From the Norman Rea Gallery to the various sculptures, the campus at York provides a wide variety of art, in all its forms.",